mvvik/Amacrine-AII/README.md

 #### Do not directly execute any code in CALC and COMMON folders.

 #### Note to Mac users:
-Macos may block CalC execution due to security settings.
+macOS may block CalC execution due to security settings.
 If this happens, do the following:<br>
 System Settings -> Privacy and Security -> scroll to Security -> allow cmac6107x86 or cmac6107xM1<br>
 Alternatively, compile the source code from <github.com/mvvik/CalC-simple-buffer>